bitrise-io/devcenter/_articles/reviews/frequent-android-issues.md

 Make sure you include it into your repository.

+1. Go to the `Export Config` section of `Gradle Runner` Step.
+2. Specify the filter.
+This filter is a standard find commands -path pattern, see: [http://linux.die.net/man/1/find](http://linux.die.net/man/1/find "http://linux.die.net/man/1/find") All APKs that have this filter in their file name will be copied to the Bitrise Deploy Directory.

 ## 9. "Version 42 of this app can not be downloaded by any devices as they will all receive APKs with higher version codes"

 ### Error